 Hunters who do not have a HIP number may be warned and then ticketed for non-compliance with the program.
 The fine is $70.52 and, in addition, 5 points will be assessed against your hunting privileges.

-If you will hunt small game (including migratory birds and furbearers) in Colorado during the 2016 season, you must get a HIP number before hunting.
+If you will hunt small game (including migratory birds and furbearers) in Colorado during the 2017-2018 seasons, you must get a HIP number before hunting.

 If you will not hunt small game (including migratory birds) in Colorado during the 2017-2018 season, you do not need to participate in HIP.